hd31520/hd31520/README.md

 ---

 ## 💡 About Me
-I am a motivated **Full-Stack Developer** with expertise in **MERN Stack** and hands-on experience building responsive, secure, and user-friendly applications.
-I learn new technologies quickly and apply them creatively and logically to real-world projects.
+I am a motivated **Full-Stack Developer** with expertise in the **MERN Stack** and hands-on experience building responsive, secure, and user-friendly applications.
+I love to learn new technologies and apply them creatively to solve real-world problems.

 ---